What is Equity Release?

 But wait, there’s another option you should be aware of!

 With the current economic challenges and changes, more and more providers will allow you to make voluntary repayments to aid you in controlling the balance if needed.

 There are several flexible options, and they offer you the ability to:

-- Pay either on an ad hoc basis or regularly via the monthly scheme, which will help you control your mortgage balance.
+- Pay monthly or ad hoc to help you control your mortgage balance.

 - Protect a percentage of your estate with an Inheritance Protection Guarantee.